-Joint Venture with Boliden on PL 1440R (Tatestown) Navan, County Meath
+Joint Venture with Boliden on PL 1440R (Tatestown), County Meath

-Minco, through its wholly owned subsidiary Westland Exploration, continues to maintain a 20% interest in PL 1440R (Tatestown).
-This licence is being explored under a Joint Venture with Boliden (80%).
-PL 1440R is located within the mineralized envelope that surrounds the immediately adjacent Boliden's Tara orebody and hosts part of the Tatestown-Scallanstown zinc-lead deposit.
+Minco, through its wholly-owned subsidiary Westland Exploration Limited, continues to maintain a 20% interest in PL 1440R (Tatestown).
+This licence is being explored under a joint venture with Boliden (80%).
+PL 1440R is located within the mineralized envelope that surrounds Boliden's immediately adjacent Tara Mine orebody and hosts part of the Tatestown-Scallanstown zinclead deposit.
 A historical resource of 2.4 million tonnes averaging 7.31% zinc plus lead has been estimated for the Tatestown-Scallanstown deposit.